Lent at Atonement

-Healing Mass (Saturdays at 10:00 am) A service of Holy Communion with prayers for the sick, the dying, and caregivers, as well as laying on of hands and anointing with holy oil for healing.
+Healing Mass (Sat., 10 a.m.)
+A service of Holy Communion with prayers for the sick, the dying, and caregivers, as well as laying on of hands and anointing with holy oil for healing.

-The Low Mass on Sundays is similar to the weekday Masses: a said, simple service with prayers, a homily, and Holy Communion.
+The Spoken Mass on Sundays is similar to the weekday Masses: a said, simple service with prayers, a homily, and Holy Communion.

 The Solemn High Mass is the most experiential of any of our liturgies.
 We use music, incense, and ceremonial action to help open us to the presence of God in our midst and particularly in the bread and the wine of Holy Communion.
 Each week includes hymns and other music sung by one of the Atonement Choirs.

-Stations of the Cross and Benediction of the Blessed Sacrament (Fridays at 7:00 pm beginning on 3/15) Stations of the Cross is an ancient tradition whereby Christians retrace the final steps of Jesus’ walk through Jerusalem to the site of his crucifixion.
+The Stations of the Cross and Benediction of the Blessed Sacrament (Fri., 7 p.m.).
+The Stations of the Cross is an ancient tradition whereby Christians retrace the final steps of Jesus’ walk through Jerusalem to the site of his Crucifixion.
 As we make this journey ourselves, we take time to reflect on Jesus’ faith and obedience and pray for the strength and courage to follow in his footsteps.
 Following this, we offer Benediction, where we spend time together in prayerful contemplation of the Blessed Sacrament, the bread that has been broken and given so that we may be healed and saved.

-This year, prior to Stations, we will share in a simple soup supper in the parish hall, beginning at 6:00 pm.
+Prior to the Stations, we will share in a simple soup supper in the Montgomery Hall, beginning at 6:15 p.m.

-The Holy Rosary (Saturdays at 9:30 am) At Atonement, we regularly pray the Rosary, contemplating the great mysteries of God’s saving action in the world, the gift of God’s Son, and the faith of his mother Mary.
+The Holy Rosary (Sat., 9:30 a.m.)
+At Atonement, we regularly pray the Rosary, contemplating the great mysteries of God’s saving action in the world, the gift of God’s Son, and the faith of his mother Mary.
 Through the Rosary, we invite Mary to pray for us in times of sorrow or joy.

-Contemplative Prayer (Wednesdays at 7:00 pm) Join with others following our Wednesday evening Mass to spend a half-hour in quiet contemplation of God’s love for us.
+Contemplative Prayer (Thu., 12:30 p.m.)
+Join with others following our Thursday noon Mass to spend a half-hour in quiet contemplation of God’s love for us.
 Be still and listen to what God might be speaking to you.

-Faith Formation (Sundays at 10:00 am) Every Sunday we offer opportunities to learn and grow in your knowledge and love of the Lord.
-Children are invited to participate in Catechesis of the Good Shepherd (ages 3-6) or Saving Wisdom (ages 6 and up), both of which help them to learn the stories of scripture and the Church’s language for our experiences of God.
-Our adult forums during Lent will focus on the practices of Lent, such as the Rosary, journaling, praying the Daily Office, etc., and how these practices can transform your life.
+Faith Formation (Sun., 10:00 a.m.)
+Every Sunday we offer opportunities to learn and grow in your knowledge and love of the Lord.
+Children are invited to learn the stories of scripture and the Church’s language for our experiences of God.
+Parish Forums during Lent will focus on the practices of Lent and how these practices can transform your life.